Koha has a number of ways of managing authority records. Here are a few options.

 Customizable Authority Fields

-In Koha 22.05, two new system preferences are introduced to allow libraries to customize the values in fields found in the authority record.
+In Koha 22.05+, libraries can customize the values in fields found in the authority record using the system preferences GenerateAuthorityField667 and GenerateAuthorityField670.

 Previously, when Koha created a machine-generated authority record, default text was included in the fields 667 and 670.
 Now, Koha will allow libraries to edit this text to fit the library's workflow.